oppia/oppia-android/Working-on-UI.md

 For understanding the mocks let's take one example.
 Open [Admin Auth Mock Link](https://xd.adobe.com/view/0687f00c-695b-437a-79a6-688e7f4f7552-70b6/screen/a841330e-efe5-4bdb-acdd-4d6e52a59571/PC-MP-Admin-Authorization-Add-Profile-Empty-)

 In the below image you can see that there are two icons on left side of the screen.
-First icon is for comment, using which you can comment on the mock and second icon is for screen details which provides detailed information about the UI.
+First icon is for comment, using which you can comment on the mock and second icon is for screen details which provide detailed information about the UI.
 <img width="1237" alt="Screenshot 2020-01-22 at 3 14 13 PM" src="https://user-images.githubusercontent.com/9396084/72883182-df728800-3d29-11ea-8584-446e00f91baf.png">

 Once you have selected the second icon, you will see a menu on right as below: